Motherwell: Culture

 Motherwell hosted the National Mòd in 1983.

 Strathclyde Park previously hosted the major Scottish music festival, T in the Park, until 1996, when it was moved to a disused airfield in Balado, Kinross-shire.
-It houses Roman bath ruins, in said park, and is a 2 hour drive away from some remnants of Hadrians Wall.
+The park also contains the ruins of a Roman bathhouse linked to the nearby site of Bothwellhaugh Roman Fort.

 Economy

 Motherwell is the headquarters for both North Lanarkshire Council, which is one of Scotland's most populous local authority areas, and of Police Scotland "Q" division.
 These organisations cover an overall population of 327,000 people (59,000 in Motherwell and Wishaw) throughout the 183 sqmi of North Lanarkshire.

 Motherwell was noted as the steel production capital of Scotland, nicknamed Steelopolis, home of David Colville & Sons during the 19th and 20th centuries, with its skyline later dominated by the water tower and three cooling towers of their Ravenscraig steelworks which closed in 1992.
 The Ravenscraig plant had one of the longest continuous casting, hot rolling, steel production facilities in the world before it was decommissioned.
 The closure of Ravenscraig signalled the end of large scale steel making in Scotland, although the town's Dalzell steel plate works continues to be operated by Tata Steel Europe.

 In the past decade, Motherwell has to an extent recovered from the high unemployment and economic decline brought about by this collapse of heavy industry.
 A number of call centres and business parks such as Strathclyde Business Park have since set up in the region.
 Large employers include William Grant & Sons whisky distillers and the heavy equipment manufacturer Volvo Construction Equipment/Rokbak.

 Motherwell has been a Fairtrade Town since January 2007.